My friends were busy giving me advice on our group chat because they are more bothered with my singlehood than I am.

 The last time I was in Kapitolyo, I was trying to eat and say how the food tasted like.
 It wasn’t for the lack of manners, I know we’re not supposed to speak as we eat.
 I’m referring to my guesting stint as a reviewer for the TV show, Pop Talk.
 Anyway, I don’t frequent Pasig; I don’t have many friends in the area and personally, I find it hard getting to that city.
 Then my friend, Jerro (GourManila) invited me and another friend of us, Arrianne (Travel Habeat) to a late lunch in a Japanese restaurant that may have changed my mind about traveling to Pasig.
 The place is called Don Bao where you can find the best tasting donburis and baos.

-In summary, I don’t want to feel uncomfortable but that’s what happening in my professional life right now and it’s triggering a fight and flight response from me.
-After weeks of becoming too stressed I’ve already begun hatching my flight plan (literally and figuratively).
-Without going down into the nitty-gritty, in the weeks before the holidays, my emotions have been spiraling out of control (think Carrie Mathison when she’s off her meds).
-It reached the point when I started questioning my knowledge and capabilities and strength of character.
+I don’t want to feel uncomfortable, but that’s what is happening in my professional life right now, and it’s triggering a fight-and-flight response from me.
+After weeks of becoming too stressed, I’ve already begun hatching my flight plan (literally and figuratively).
+Without going down into the nitty-gritty, weeks before the holidays, my emotions have been spiraling out of control (think Carrie Mathison when she’s off her meds).
+It reached the point when I started questioning my knowledge, capabilities, and strength of character.

 The knee-jerk reaction is to leave and find other possibilities.
-I would leave every meeting feeling like a boulder is sitting on my chest.
-I would go home feeling like my entire life has been spent.
+I would leave every meeting feeling like a boulder was sitting on my chest.
+I would go home tired and spent.
 I began to look forward to the end of the day and dreaded the start of it.
 The ill feelings have returned, the first sign of which is poetry.
-I do not write poetry when I am happy, I do it when I’m in the middle of despair.
+I do not write poetry when I am happy; I do it when I’m in the middle of despair.
 And despair is what I had been feeling from thinking that I couldn’t seem to do anything right.
-If people have begun feeling disappointed in me, I already beat them to it.
-Lately, I am anything but happy with myself.
+If people feel disappointed in me, I already beat them to it.
+Lately, I have been anything but happy with myself.

-I confided to a friend and he said that wherever I go, there will always be challenges.
-It’s how I deal with the challenges that would make a difference.
-Of course I don’t have to be a genius to see the wisdom in that statement.
-But my heart was rebelling and I couldn’t accept that things have to be difficult.
-I was ready to give up, I was already contemplating about my escape plan, I was even consulting some friends about it, then I saw this video.
+I confided to a friend, and he said that there will always be challenges wherever I go; it’s how I deal with the challenges that would make a difference.
+Of course, I don’t have to be a genius to see the wisdom in that statement, but my heart was rebelling, and I couldn’t accept that things had to be difficult.
+I was ready to give up, contemplating my escape plan, and even consulted some friends about it, then I saw this video.

-You know that feeling when you’ve been talking for hours with some people then you suddenly catch your reflection in the mirror and found to your horror that you have something in your teeth?
+You know that feeling when you’ve been talking for hours with some people, then you suddenly catch your reflection in the mirror and find to your horror that you have something in your teeth?
 That’s how it felt when I saw this video.
-I felt a deep sense of shame that I was complaining and wanting to get out because things are difficult.
-I am ashamed because I want to be successful yet at the first sign of hardship all I could think of was fleeing.
+I felt a deep sense of shame about complaining and wanting to get out because things were difficult.
+I am ashamed because I want to be successful, yet all I could think of was fleeing at the first sign of hardship.

-Call it fate, law of attraction, or a message from God, the point is, I got the memo.
-In under 2 minutes, I realized that I am being a cowardly, whiny, egotistical b*tch.
-My work is being criticized repeatedly and what did I feel?
-Like a loser who couldn’t do anything good, that’s what.
+Call it fate, the law of attraction, or a message from God; the point is, I got the memo.
+In under 2 minutes, I realized that I was a cowardly, whiny, egotistical bish.
+My work is being criticized repeatedly, and what did I feel?
+Like a loser who couldn’t do anything right, that’s what.
 I took the criticism as an insult instead of a reason to improve my work.

 I take great pride in what I do, yet I have forgotten why I was proud of it in the first place, which is not everyone, not even all writers, can do what I do.
-And the reason not everyone can do what I do is because IT IS NOT EASY!
-[Read: The Job I Constantly have to Explain to People]
+And the reason not everyone can do what I do is that IT IS NOT EASY!

 “You should want it to be hard because then no one can replicate what you create.” — besomebody.com

-I believe that god or the universe steers us in the right path when we start to lose sight of our goal.
-I believe this video is it for me, a some sort of a divine intervention to tell me that I should quit whining and stop asking for easy.
-Likewise, it reminded me that it is when I’m uncomfortable that I’m able to do great things.
-Every friendship bracelet that I created was a result of hours of sitting and crouching, and terrible back pain.
-Every story that I wrote when I was still in school was the aftermath of skipping meals and pain in my upper extremities from using an old typewriter.
-Every event or trip that I’ve organized was a result of careful planning and patience in coordinating with people involved.
+I believe that God or the universe steers us on the right path when we start to lose sight of our goal.
+I think this video is for me, some divine intervention to tell me that I should quit whining and stop asking for easy.
+Likewise, it reminded me that when I’m uncomfortable, I’m able to do great things.
+Every friendship bracelet that I created resulted from hours of sitting and crouching and terrible back pain.
+Every story I wrote when I was still in school was the aftermath of skipping meals and pain in my upper extremities from using an old typewriter.
+Every event or trip that I’ve organized resulted from careful planning and patience in coordinating with the people involved.
 Every mountain that I conquered was an eventuality of an endless walk, shortened breath, leg strain, and a gallon of sweat.
-My successes be it big or small didn’t come out of thin air; they were all a result of some pain and hardwork.
+My successes, big or small, didn’t come out of thin air; they were all a result of some pain and hard work.